• 2016 – present PhD Candidate Amsterdam UMC, VU Medical Center, NL

-Vanishing White Matter (VWM) is a rare genetic disease of the white matter that causes progressive motor defects and neurological deterioration, and results in a premature death in children.
-VWM is caused by a mutation in any of the genes encoding for the five subunits of eIF2B, a protein important in the initiation of translation of mRNA into protein.
-Although eIF2B is a ‘household gene’ essential for proper functioning of all cells, exclusively macroglial cells such as astrocytes and oligodendrocytes are affected in the brain.
-Presently, no curative therapy is available; treatment is supportive only.
-My PhD project therefore aims to develop a gene therapy for VWM patients in which the eIF2B mutation is corrected by means of CRISPR-Cas9 gene editing.
+Vanishing White Matter (VWM) is one of the most common leukodystrophies and is caused by a mutation in any of the genes encoding for the five subunits of eIF2B, a protein important in the initiation of translation of mRNA into protein.
+Although eIF2B is a housekeeping gene, exclusively glial cells in the CNS are affected, with astrocytes driving the loss of white matter.
+Patients present with progressive motor defects, neurological deterioration, and premature death in children.
+No curative therapy is available at present; treatment is supportive only.
+My PhD project aims to develop a gene therapy for VWM through the use of various strategies, including CRISPR-Cas9 technology.